coderside/CoderSide/README.rst

 | TwitterNode plays with Twitter API to retrieve the twitter account & timeline of the searched guy.
 | We can't search a user on Twitter with an identifier like address email.
-| My only choice is to use the fullname of the GitHub account to query Twitter.
+| The only choice is to use the fullname of the GitHub account to query Twitter.
-| But the fullname isn't a required value when you create an account on GitHub.
+| But the fullname isn't a required value when you create a account GitHub.
 | It's possible that querying Twitter with fullname returns nothing.
 | In this case, the last chance is to query Twitter with the GitHub username.
 | Once we have searched with fullname or username, Twitter give us a list of Twitter accounts that could match.